 Square Roots brings community square dancing to k-8 students.
 It incorporates live music, historical relevance, and intentional community engagement through American square dancing.
 My primary goal is to teach students how the arts, community dancing in particular, serve to strengthen human connection in one's life, community, and culture.
 Kids who have a positive connection with adults in their community are less likely to fall into delinquent behaviors.
 A secondary goal is to bridge cultural gaps within the school community by combining classes and promoting acceptance.
 Bridging reverberates tolerance into the larger community as new alliances are made.
 And finally, I want students to understand how their specific cultural history has joyfully colored our new national artistic traditions.

-other students to the beat of live music.
+In one typical workshop, students collectively discuss their past experiences dancing, learn and participate in 3-4 community dances, and discuss the immediate and percussive physical and social effects of the dances-- all while participating in intentional social engagement with other students to the beat of live music.
 Each workshop in a residency focuses on a different cultural origin of American square dance history (including Africa, Europe, Native America).
 Ideally, each residency culminates in a fifth meeting: an all-school, community-wide family dance evening in the gym.

 check out: Young Audiences of Oregon's Educator's Guide